Ibba Laajab: Futsal career

 Ibba is known as one of the biggest futsal-stars in Norway.
 In his debut for the Norwegian futsal team, he scored three goals when Norway won 7–2 against Malta on 13 January 2011.
 The next day he again scored three goals against Malta, before he scored another hat-trick when Norway won against Israel in the qualifying match for the 2012 UEFA Futsal Championship on 20 January, which made a total of nine goals in his first three matches for Norway.

 Ahead of the qualifying match against Spain on 15 December 2011, Norway's national team coach Esten O. Sæther called Ibba a "top international futsal player", and that if their chances against Spain was depending on Ibba's performance and that he had to play at his very best.
 Three days later, Ibba scored the goal that secured a 3–3 draw against Belgium and sent Norway to the playoff round of the 2012 FIFA Futsal World Cup qualifier.

 Style of play

-Laajab has a good physique, a good temperament and good one-on-one skills and has a great breakthrough force.
+Laajab has an athletic physique, temperament, one-on-one skills, and he has a breakthrough force.